alphagov/public-asset-checker/README.md

 # Public Asset Checker

 Checks either the size or version of public - third-party hosted - asset files (e.g. JavaScript, CSS etc).
 We use these assets on GOV.UK pages, so we want to know if the file size or version have changed.
-To do this we evaluated each file against a known baseline size or version.
+To do this we evaluate each file against a known baseline size or version.
 This then notifies the #user-experience-measurement-govuk Slack channel of the result or action taken.

 ## Size checking